Service Call (Appointment) Scheduling Procedures

 • Scheduling Policies

-Most of this article does not apply to help desk support.
-Help desk customers are either entitle to support 13 hours per weekday, or 24/7.
+This article is not intended to apply to Mission Control help desk support.
 The hours outside our work hours are covered by Mission Control.
 They do their own scheduling.
-Business Hours ...
+Business Hours Business hours are 8:30am – 5:30pm.
+Any work that is scheduled ...

 • Geographical Service Area